This story has been updated to clarify details around students' ability to view pornography and other material.

 A child's safety advocate says concern over a lack of restrictions for accessing YouTube at a school prompted her to conduct tests in four Auckland primary schools.

-Primary age students have been able to view pornography, sexualised animal content, and information about self-harm on school devices - shocking school leaders and leading to calls for far better online blocking technology.
+An educator says primary age students could be able to view pornography, sexualised animal content, and information about self-harm on school devices - shocking school leaders and leading to calls for far better online blocking technology.

 The Ministry of Education contracts the company Network for Learning (N4L) to provide web filters to schools, but N4L says the technology cannot filter specific content within an unblocked website, such as images or videos.

-It says that it is the responsibility of platforms like YouTube and Google to monitor, flag and remove content within their sites they classify as inappropriate.
+It says that it is the responsibility of platforms like YouTube and Google and social media platforms to monitor, flag and remove content within their sites they classify as inappropriate.

 Speaking to Nine to Noon, parenting educator and former high school teacher Holly Brooker said the testing came about by accident.